suchitbhayani/Psychtweets/README.md

 # psychtweets

-By: Suchit Bhayani and Vishok Lakshmankumar.
+By: Suchit Bhayani, Vishok Lakshmankumar, and Steven Nguyen.